seanyoung247/Amaze.me/TESTING.md

 [Lighthouse report](https://seanyoung247.github.io/Second-milestone-project/spec/lighthouse-report.html)

+Finally, JavaScript files were run through [JSHint](https://jshint.com/) to ensure they were syntactically correct.

 #### Jasmine Unit Tests

-Jasmine was used to ensure correct output to specifications for a number of the sites basic JavaScript types and objects.
+Jasmine was used to ensure correct output to specifications for a number of the site's basic JavaScript types and objects.
 Some objects were not tested in this way due to being either more abstract or indirect in output (like the Camera) or being based around user interaction, like the Player.

 Code tested through Jasmine: